wanko/dse/README.md

 This project allows for calculating Pareto optimal models over predefined preference types for ASPmDL programs.
-This can be done in depth first, where the best known model is improved in a branch and bound fashion until no better model can be obtained, or breadth first, where an archive of solutions is improved simultaneously until the search space is exhausted an the archive contains the Pareto front.
+This can be done in depth first, where the best known model is improved in a branch and bound fashion until no better model can be obtained, or breadth first, where an archive of solutions is improved simultaneously until the search space is exhausted and the archive contains the Pareto front.

 ### Requirements
   - clingo 5.5.0: